santiment/academy/src/docs/metrics/lending-and-borrowing-protocols/compound-v3/index.md

 a unified borrowing market model.
 In this model, the base asset can be borrowed against other assets.

-Currently, there are two markets: the USDC market and the ETH market.
+Currently, there are three markets: the ETH market, the USDC market, and the USDT market.
-In the USDC market, users can supply WBTC, WETH, COMP, UNI, and LINK to borrow USDC.
-In the ETH market, users can supply wstETH and cbETH to borrow WETH.
+In each market, users can provide different assets as collateral and borrow the market's asset (WETH, USDC, or USDT).

 This transformation carries several advantages.
 First, it enhances security for users across all assets within the Compound ecosystem.
 Second, it allows